 Faculty, staff, and students at Montclair State University are eligible to participate in the Library's Interlibrary Loan Program (ILL).
 ILL allows faculty, staff and students to request materials from other libraries when they are not available here.
 Any questions regarding ILL should be directed to the Reference Department (ext.
 4291).

-Faculty, staff and students of Montclair State University with a valid ID can check out books.
-In addition, residents of Montclair, Montclair , Clifton, and Little Falls with a valid library card from their public library as well as one other form of ID can check out up to 3 books.
+Faculty, staff, students and alumni of Montclair State University with an MSU ID can check out books.
+In addition, residents of Essex and Passaic counties with a valid library card from their public library as well as a state issued photo ID can check out up to 3 books.
 Patrons from outside these towns and businesses can participate in our new "Fee-for-Service" Borrowers program.
-MSU alumni who belong to the alumni association as well as researchers from other state colleges with a valid ID are also eligible.
+Researchers from other state colleges with a valid photo ID are also eligible.
 For further information about circulation policies, please call (973)655-4288

 Items may be checked out at the Access Services Desk near the front entrance.
-We recently added a new self check out machine to expedite this process.
+We also have 2 self check out machines to expedite this process.
 Only circulating materials may be checked out.
-Reference books and periodicals cannot leave the building.
-Those eligible to check out materials from the Multimedia department, must do so in the department.
+Most reference books and periodicals cannot leave the building.
+Those eligible to check out materials from the Multimedia department, must do so in that department.